 Those fault lines include:

-- COVID-19 is also having a disproportionate impact economically on working class and minorities.
+- Disproportionate economic impact of COVID-19 on working class and these same minorities.
 Opportunity Insights project reports that while employment rates have rebounded to pre-COVID-19 levels for high-wage workers, they remain significantly lower for low-wage workers – still 20 percent unemployment for workers earning less than $14 an hour.
 This is being described as a K-shaped economic recovery, bifurcated between the rich and poor.

-- The tattered American social safety net is not adequately responding to the needs of the moment: unemployment payments, medical leave, child care, as well as health insurance.
+- The tattered American social safety net is not adequately responding to these groups that are most affected: unemployment payments, medical leave, child care, as well as health insurance.

-- COVID-19 has broken out in vulnerable nursing homes, packing plants, and prisons, and now increasingly in schools and colleges
+- COVID-19 has also disproportionately broken out in vulnerable nursing homes, packing plants, and prisons, settings that are undervalued by the competitive market.

-In summary, the libertarian hyper-individualistic ideology underlying America’s laissez-faire pandemic response is roundly debunked by this coronavirus.
+In exposing these failures, the coronavirus pokes holes in libertarianism itself.
 The virus exposes libertarianism’s flawed theoretical foundation.
 It calls attention to libertarianism’s misunderstanding of American history.
-And most strikingly it has proven libertarian government to be unworkable for stopping this pandemic.
+And most strikingly it shows libertarian government to be unworkable for managing diffuse challenges like this pandemic.

 Today’s libertarians base their “limited government” philosophy on a concept of humanity that the virus shows to be incomplete.
-They see human individuals to be like dust particles bouncing freely with no social limits.
+They see human individuals to be like atoms bouncing freely with no social limits.
 But the virus now demonstrates this idea to be false: We are social creatures.
-The isolation wrought by the pandemic has awakened us to our profound need for relationships.
-Within those relationships we thrive most in interconnected communities whose institutions mold us and give structure to our lives.
+We thrive most in interconnected communities whose institutions mold us and give structure to our lives.
 How interconnected are we?
 Let the virus count the ways!
 Technology is now expanding those interconnections even more widely to cover the whole planet through trade, communication, and culture, and is ushering in a still-evolving era of virtual meta-social life.

-Today’s libertarians quote John Locke and Adam Smith, but fail to appreciate that these Enlightenment philosophers subscribed to the social contract between the individual and the state.
+Today’s libertarians quote John Locke and Adam Smith, but fail to appreciate that even these Enlightenment philosophers recognized a social connection between the individual and the state.
 Citizens all contribute to the state, and they all stake a claim to its benefits in return.
 These theorists also understood that political freedom and market freedom should serve the common good, not merely serve as a rationalization for selfish enrichment or racial injustice.
-And they understood that freedoms existed within an invisible social milieu.
+And they understood that freedoms exist within an all-pervasive social milieu.
+And so, those freedoms carry with them corresponding responsibilities toward fellow citizens and toward the nation as a whole.

-Thus, healthcare reform does not go far enough if it only provides universal access.
-Likewise, this post claims further that reform is not enough, even if it also allows Americans to fix U.S. healthcare by acting through government to constrain costs, to eliminate non-costworthy care, and to promote public health, as advocated by this blog.
+Thus, healthcare reform does not go far enough if it just provides universal access.
+Likewise, this post now further claims that reform by itself is not enough, even if it also allows America to constrain costs, to eliminate non-costworthy care, and to promote public health, as consistently advocated by this blog previously.

-The COVID-19 pandemic shows us that our health and our health system is inextricably linked to our economy, our society, and our world.
-Healthcare will truly be reformed only if it is part of a larger movement to fulfill the American aspiration for life, liberty, and pursuit of happiness in a more perfect union and a more peaceful, verdant world.
+Healthcare reform cannot be done in a vacuum.
+The COVID-19 pandemic now shows us that our health and our health system are inextricably linked to our economy, our society, and our world.
+Healthcare will truly be reformed only if it is part of a larger movement to fulfill the American aspiration for life, liberty, pursuit of happiness, and general Welfare in a more perfect union and in a more peaceful, verdant world.

 Now, take action!